5 Sustainable Palm Oil Alternatives To Go Palm Oil Free

 The uncontrolled clearing of these forests to produce palm oil plantations threatens biodiversity.
 These plantations have been connected to declining species such as elephants, rhinos, tigers, and orangutans.

 When palm trees grow higher, it gets more challenging to collect their seeds, and the fruit becomes more difficult.
 Therefore, palm oil producers clean down rainforests and palm trees to collect the oil and plant new trees to make more.
-This reduces the planet’s ability to store carbon, leaving the Earth much more vulnerable to climate change and global warming.
+This reduces the planet’s ability to store carbon – one of the reasons why trees are important – leaving the Earth much more vulnerable to climate change and global warming.

 This cleaning can also cause environmental pollution due to the land and forest fires generated.
 Peatland fires are a common method to prep the land for new palm trees.
 Unfortunately, these fires cause toxic haze and smoke, which threaten the planet and impact the health of people living locally.